Last updated: 14/07/2021

-The EU settlement scheme ends on the 30th June 2021.
+The EU settlement scheme ended on the 30th June 2021.

 Free movement ended for EEA and Swiss nationals on 31st December 2020 (the end of the Brexit transition period).
-EEA citizens who entered the UK by this date were given a 6 month ‘grace period’, which ends at the end of this month, 30th June 2021.
+EEA citizens who entered the UK by this date were given a 6 month ‘grace period’, which has now ended.

 The end of this grace period is only around the corner, and many UK employers are wondering what they can do to ensure their EEA workers have the legal right to work in the UK beyond this date.